 - When filling out an application form, make sure you fill it out in full.
 Provide sufficient information about yourself, your future plans, and career aspirations.
 Never submit a late application as this will automatically disqualify you from the opportunity.

 - Be truthful about your financial situation.
 If you are not in financial distress it will be discovered later on as all financial statements have to be submitted

 - Be realistic when asked for a yearly spending budget, do not try to get more resources than actually required as you may not end up qualifying for the funding.

-- There is nothing to lose, so be open, honest and transparent about the available resources you do have as it will improve your chances of gaining an opportunity you really need to secure your future.
+- Be open, honest and transparent about the available resources you do have.
+It will improve your chances of gaining an opportunity you really need to secure your future.

 - When applying at a certain university, ask their FAO or SSC at the TVET College about these and other available scholarships, bursaries and loans.
 They will be able to provide you with more detailed information on how to go about the process.

 - Be prepared to write a HWSETA Career Guidance Brochure 17 letter of motivation when asked.
 A great introduction in your letter gives a good first impression.
 The letter must be well written and to the point, highlighting your strengths and detailing your long-term goals.
 Ensure that the letter is respectful and mature in tone, grabs the potential funder’s attention and compels them into action, i.e. awarding you with a bursary.

 - Check with private companies.
 Most major commercial banks also provide services for student loans and parents can also approach the company at which they are employed for a bursary or student loan on behalf of their child.